vinayak2854/Crypto-Weather-Nexus/README.md

 ## 📞 Support

-For support, please open an issue in the GitHub repository or contact [your-email@example.com]
+For support, please open an issue in the GitHub repository or contact [vinayak.vallakati@gmail.com]

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by [Vinayak Vallakati]